 The foundation and the roof are often called the most important parts of a building.
-It is important that both of these parts of the building get appropriate planning and maintenance.
+It is important that both of these get appropriate planning and maintenance.

-In the state of Florida a roofing license is required for anyone to practice contracting the installation of roof coverings.
+In Florida, a roofing license is required for anyone to practice contracting the installation of roof coverings.
 The license required by the local building department for roofing is also required of any subcontractor of the roofing contractor.
-Why is it then, that whenever the economy takes a dip and work slows down, I receive a steady flow of roofing crews applying for jobs who claim to be subcontractors, although they do not have a license for roofing?
+Why is it then that whenever the economy takes a dip and work slows down, I receive a steady flow of roofing crews applying for jobs who claim to be subcontractors, although they do not have a license for roofing?

 Before you select your next roofing contractor, decide if the gamble is worth the risk.
 The more difficult the job, the more problems that could arise.